 To the extent BDC 4.1.400(G)(4) limits the scope of an appeal of a Type II decision made without a hearing to specific issues raised during the written comment period, that is inconsistent with state law and is unenforceable.
-ORS 227.175(10)(a), attached to this notice as part of "Appeal Exhibit 2", requires the City to provide, on appeal from a decision made without a hearing, as here, at least one hearing at which any issue may be raised and state law requires that hearing to be "de novo".
-ORS 227.175(10)(a)(E) requires the appeal hearing to be the initial de novo evidentiary hearing required under ORS 197.763 as the basis for an appeal to LUBA, and that presentation of testimony, arguments and evidence shall not be limited to issues raised in a notice of appeal.
-Accordingly, the City must hold at least one de novo evidentiary appeal hearing, the scope of which may not be limited to specific issues raised during the written comment period or even the issues raised in this notice of appeal, as a matter of state law.
+ORS 227.175(10)(a), attached to this notice as part of "Appeal Exhibit 2", requires the City to provide, on appeal from a decision made without a hearing, as here, at least one hearing at which any issue may be raised.
+ORS 227.175(10)(a)(E) requires the appeal hearing to be the initial evidentiary hearing required under ORS 197.763 as the basis for an appeal to LUBA, and that presentation of testimony, arguments and evidence shall not be limited to issues raised in a notice of appeal.
+Accordingly, the City must hold at least one de novo appeal hearing, the scope of which may not be limited to specific issues raised during the written comment period or even the issues raised in this notice of appeal, as a matter of state law.

-Nevertheless, Appellants raised the issues in written comments submitted during the written comment period that the City's notice of its intent to make a decision on the proposal were inadequate for failing to contain several of the required elements of such notices under BDC 4.1.400(C)(3), and that those failures prejudiced Appellants' substantial rights by providing inadequate information about what the proposal was, and about what the City believes are the criteria applicable to the proposal and by denying Appellants a full and fair opportunity to present their case.
+Nevertheless, Appellants raised the issues in written comments submitting during the written comment period that the City's notice of its intent to make a decision on the proposal were inadequate for failing to contain several of the required elements of such notices under BDC 4.1.400(C)(3), and that those failures prejudiced Appellants' substantial rights by leaving them in the dark about what the City believes are the criteria applicable to the proposal and by denying Appellants a full and fair opportunity to present their case.
 Appellants raised that without knowing what criteria the City believes are applicable to the proposal, Appellants were unable to meaningfully provide comment about how the proposal did or did not comply with the relevant criteria.
-Appellants also raised that whatever standards and criteria are applicable to the proposal fails to meet them.
+Appellants also raised that whatever standards and criteria are applicable to the proposal, the proposal fails to meet them.